Many users of iPhones and iPads found that a ‘woozy face’ emoji automatically appeared when typing the word “stammering” into messages.

-Stamma says Apple has issued an iOS update to stop promoting this emoji when “stammering” is typed.
+On 23rd July 2021 Stamma announced that Apple has issued an iOS update to stop promoting this emoji when “stammering” is typed.
 That is welcome.
-However Stamma says Apple has not issued an apology, or responded to its correspondence.
+However Stamma says Apple has not issued an apology.

 Harassment under the Equality Act?